-The New Testament Plan of Salvation-

 Repentance, Baptism, and the Holy Spirit:

-First, we are told to repent, turning our backs on all sin and turning to God in faith.
-Repentance is motivated by godly sorrow, and it includes confession of our sins to God and a meaningful commitment to change.
+First, as Peter preached in Acts 2:38, we are to repent, making a decision to turn from sin and look to Christ in faith.
+Repentance is motivated by godly sorrow, and it includes confession of our sins to God and a meaningful decision to change.

 Second, we must be baptized (immersed) in the name of the Lord Jesus Christ.
-In Matthew 28:19 Jesus told His disciples to baptize in the name (singular) of the Father, Son and Holy Ghost.
-He did not say to baptize in the titles.
-If this command literally meant to use the titles Father, Son, and Holy Ghost, then there would be a great contradiction in the Bible, for the disciples never baptized in any way but in the name of the Lord Jesus (see Acts 2:38; 8:16; 10:48; 19:5; 22:16.).
-So, we must conclude that either the disciples disobeyed Jesus’ command, or the mainstream church today is.
+In Matthew 28:19, Jesus told His disciples to baptize in the name (singular) of the Father, Son and Holy Ghost.
+Most today believe this means Jesus wanted them to repeat the Trinitarian titles (Father, Son, and Holy Ghost).
+However, a precise reading of this verse reveals that He did not say to baptize in the titles!
+If this command literally meant to use the Trinitarian titles, then there would be a great contradiction in the Bible, for the disciples never baptized in any way other than "in the name of the Lord Jesus" (see Acts 2:38; 8:16; 10:48; 19:5; 22:16).
+So, we must conclude that either the disciples disobeyed/misunderstood Jesus’ command, or the mainstream church today is.
 Jesus said to baptize in the name (singular) of the Father, Son and Holy Ghost - which clearly, the Apostles understood to be "the Lord Jesus Christ," since the New Testament only records baptisms being performed in this singular name.
-The Trinitarian titles are not the one proper name of God, but terms that describe God’s relationships to humanity.
+The Trinitarian titles are not the one proper name of God, but rather are terms that describe God’s relationships or manifestations toward humanity.

 These three roles of God are revealed to us in the name of Jesus.
 The name of the Son is Jesus (Matthew 1:21).
 Moreover, Jesus said that He came and manifested the Father’s name, and that the Holy Ghost would be sent in His name (John 5:43; 14:26).
 The one saving name of God is Jesus, which literally means Yahweh-Savior.
 Jesus was the one God of the Old Testament who came in flesh to be our Savior.
 “There is none other name under heaven given among men, whereby we must be saved” (Acts 4:12).
 “Repentance and remission of sins should be preached in his name” (Luke 24:47).
 In Jesus dwells all the fullness of the Godhead bodily, according to Colossians 2:9.
 So, to fulfill Matthew 28:19, we must baptize in Jesus’ name.
 This is the apostolic pattern we see being exercised in Acts, and referred to consistently in the Epistles.
 The early church knew of no other baptism than "in the name of the Lord Jesus Christ."

-Third, God will pour out the gift of the Holy Spirit (or Holy Ghost) upon us just as He did on the disciples and early church, and we will manifest the same Biblical sign that they did – speaking in unknown tongues.
+Third, we must receive the gift of the Holy Spirit (or Holy Ghost) just as God poured out upon the disciples and early church.
+When that occurs, we will manifest the same Biblical sign that they did – speaking in unknown tongues.
 (See Acts 2:4; 10:46; 19:6.)
 As Jesus said, “These signs shall follow them that believe … they shall speak with new tongues...”
 (Mark 16:17).
-This is the consistent apostolic pattern and expectation that we witness all throughout Acts and the Epistles, and is all that the Bible gives us to emulate.
+This is the consistent apostolic pattern that we witness all throughout Acts and the Epistles, and is the only initial sign the Bible teaches us to expect at the moment of Spirit baptism.

-It takes obedience to all three elements to complete God’s plan of salvation for the New Testament church.
-Again, this is the Scriptural pattern first commanded on the Day of Pentecost (Acts 2:38), and we were never given any instruction that retracts or alters this command.
+It takes obedience to all three elements to complete God’s plan of salvation for the New Testament believer.
+Again, this is the Scriptural pattern first commanded on the Day of Pentecost (Acts 2:38) and then consistently experienced throughout the rest of Acts.
+This is how the early church "obeyed the gospel."
+We were never given any instruction that retracts or alters this command.

 Our hearts are burdened for those who really love the Lord but who through ignorance or fear are being cheated out of their inheritance.
 We encourage you to search the Scriptures, and see whether these things are true.
 Earnestly ask God to lead you into further truth despite the earthly consequences.
 We must obey the gospel according to the Biblical pattern in order to be ready for the coming of the Lord.
 He will come to catch away (or rapture) those who have the same Spirit dwelling in them that raised up Jesus from the dead.
-Now is the time to examine yourself to see whether or not you are in the faith of the apostles, or the faith of a mainstream religious system created by men.
-Now is the time to compare what you have been told against what is clearly taught in Scripture.
+Now is the time to examine yourself to see whether or not you are in the faith.
+And if you believe you are, is it the true Biblical faith of the apostles, or the faith of a mainstream religious system created by men?
 Now is the time to make your election sure!

 May God bless you and lead you in Jesus’ name!